mrdbourke/tensorflow-deep-learning/README.md

 * Upload solutions for exercises (probably livestream the creation of these after course launch)

 ## Log
+* 31 Mar 2021 - added notebook 08, going to finish tomorrow, then onto 09!
 * 24 Mar 2021 - Recorded 8 videos for 07, finished! onto materials (slides/notebooks) for 08, 09
 * 23 Mar 2021 - Recorded 6 videos for 07 (finally), going to finish tomorrow
 * 22 Mar 2021 - Polished notebook 07 ready for recording, made slides for 07, added template for 07 (for a student to go through and practice), ready to record!